sweetnoods/designer-doge/recall_training.md

 5. Control the intensity where you can.
 When you increase the difficulty they should still not react.

 6. The best training should feel like a waste of time.
-If you can recall them before they react and are just starting to repeat this.